ConstraintLayout/constraintlayout.github.io/basics/barriers.md

  ![Move Barrier](../assets/images/basics/barrier_order.gif)

- Next we need to set the direction fo the `Barrier`.
+ Next we need to set the direction for the `Barrier`.
 In our case we want to position the `Barrier` relative to the `End` of either `textView1` or `textView2` depending on whichever is the larger, so we need to specify a direction of `end`:

 ![Barrier Direction](../assets/images/basics/barrier_direction.gif)